andres-nav/bachelor-thesis-telecommunications-uc3m/README.md

 ---

-This work has been awarded a grade of 9.4/10 and it has been done by [Andres Navarro Pedregal](https://www.linkedin.com/in/andresnav) under the supervision of David Larrabeiti López
+This work has been awarded a grade of 9.4/10 and it has been done by [Andres Navarro Pedregal](https://www.linkedin.com/in/andresnav) under the supervision of David Larrabeiti López.

-Here are some cool videos:

 You can find the latex template used [here](https://github.com/andres-nav/templates/blob/main/thesis_uc3m.sty).